SzRoli/RpgGame/README.md

 >General

--Clicker Heroes game in java Maven.
+- Clicker Heroes game in java Maven.
--Player vs Ai.
+- Player vs Ai.
--Player can be stronger and stronger like in the rpg games.
+- Player can be stronger and stronger like in the rpg games.
--Players' have lot of stats like Money, Damage, Critical Chance, Critical damage, Damage, AiDamage, Lvl and more...
+- Players' have lot of stats like Money, Damage, Critical Chance, Critical damage, Damage, AiDamage, Lvl and more...

 >General infos